Frequently Asked Questions about Greece

 Should I move to Greece?

 Everybody's circumstances and priorities are different.
 Greece is not the ideal location to make or save money, but it is a great destination for expats who can afford it and want a slower pace of life.
-Whatever expats decide, they need to make an informed decision when it comes to Moving to Greece.

 Can I find work in Greece?